tenzir/tenzir/web/blog/parquet-and-feather-1-of-3-enabling-open-investigations/index.md

 Security is a data problem.
 But how should we represent that data?
 This is where Parquet enters the picture.
 As a vendor-agnostic storage format for structured and nested data, it decouples storage from analytics.
-This is where SIEM monoliths fail: they offer a single black box that tight couple data acquision and processing capabilities.
-Providing a thin "open" API is not really open, as it prevents high-bandwidth data access that is need for advanced analytics workloads.
+This is where SIEM monoliths fail: they offer a single black box that tightly couples data acquision and processing capabilities.
+Providing a thin "open" API is not really open, as it prevents high-bandwidth data access that is needed for advanced analytics workloads.

 Open storage prevents vendor-lock-in.
 When any tool can work with the data, you build a sustainable foundation for implementing future use cases.
 For example,